Making a complaint about workplace sexual harassment

 - do both of these things.

-The Commission may also be able to take other steps to deal with a sexual harassment dispute including through:
+The Commission may also be able to take other steps to deal with a sexual harassment dispute.
+This includes through:

 - conciliation